lingthio/solidroof.com/docs/sunnyvale.md

 * Safe and quiet neighborhood in Sunnyvale, CA
 * Spacious 2900 sf.
 5 bedrooms.
 3 full baths.
 * Huge 18'x20' Kitchen and 15'x16' Master Bedroom.
-* Catherdal ceiling Living Room / Family room / Dining room.
+* High ceiling Living Room / Family room with fireplace / Dining room.
 * Open and Spacious floorplan with lots of Sunlight.
 * Modern.
 Built in 1999 and well maintained.
 * Master bedroom has 2 walk-in closets.